MicrosoftDocs/Advertising-docs/BingAds/bingads-12/reporting-service/budgetsummaryreportcolumn.md

 ms.author: eur
 description: Defines the attributes and performance statistics columns that you can include in the BudgetSummaryReportRequest.
 ---
-> [!IMPORTANT]
-> This Bing Ads API Version 12 preview documentation is subject to change.

 # BudgetSummaryReportColumn Value Set - Reporting
 Defines the attributes and performance statistics columns that you can include in the [BudgetSummaryReportRequest](../reporting-service/budgetsummaryreportrequest.md).

 The attribute columns that you include in a report can affect how the statistics are aggregated.
 In other words the number of rows increase by a factor of the unique attributes.
-For more information, see [Columns that Group the Data](../guides/reports.md#columnsdata).
+For more information, see [Columns that Group the Data](~/guides/reports.md#columnsdata).

 For a list of columns that you must include, please see the [Required Columns](#requiredcolumns) section below.

-To see how far back hourly, daily, weekly, monthly, yearly and summary aggregated data can be retrieved for a report, see [Report Data Retention Time Periods](../guides/report-data-retention-time-periods.md).
+To see how far back hourly, daily, weekly, monthly, yearly and summary aggregated data can be retrieved for a report, see [Report Data Retention Time Periods](~/guides/report-data-retention-time-periods.md).

 ## Syntax
 ```xml